sahani-deriv/ZemogaPosts/README.md

 - Layered architecture with a good separation of concerns between the presentation layer, business logic, repositories & the network layer.
 - Tested code.
 (Widget, Unit Tests.
 Need to add some Integration Tests)
 - In par with the [Test Pyramid][test_pyramid_link]

+## Explanation of the Solution

+- Created two different packages - posts_repository and posts_api_client.
+Only posts_api_client can make the network calls with the help of Dio and can cache the posts using Hive.
+Posts repository interacts with the posts_api_client for functionalities.
+This way code is more independent and reusable.
+- Hive greatly outperforms SQLite and SharedPreferences when it comes to writing or deleting which is why Hive has been used to handle caching.
+- Cubit has been used for state management.
+It interacts with the posts_repository and updates the state by which widget renders according to it.
+Cubit is a simple state management that abandons the concept of events from BloC to make emitting states easier.
+In the case of app, BloC is not needed in my opinion.

 ## Improvements (if supported by the project timeline)